 When enrolling your teen to participate in the DBT Skills group, ask yourself the question, do we have the time to dedicate to this opportunity?

 DBT skills group requires a willingness to put in the time and effort during group for your adolescent and in between group sessions to learn new skills and practice them consistently for both the caregiver AND the teen.
 Investment of time would be blocking out the weekly skills group in your calendar each week to transport your teen, as well as ensuring their schedule is clear for them to attend rescheduling or not double-book responsibilities.
 Additionally, it’s vital for caregivers to be intentional with practicing skills previous skills and new skills when needed and filling out homework assignments when given.

 Caregiver involvement significantly impacts adolescent progress.
 We see caregivers as part of your teen’s treatment team and that involvement is highly recommended.
 Involvement can lead to greater success in managing emotions and behaviors.
 Involvement can look like:

 - reinforcing skills your teen is working on in the group

-- model for your teen, you or another adult in the home using skills they are working on in the group can lead to them mirroring your behaviors and creating a stronger bond between teen and caregiver
+- model for your teen, you, or another adult in the home using skills they are working on in the group can lead to them mirroring your behaviors and creating a stronger bond between the teen and caregiver

 - practice skills to build confidence, thus your teen will more likely retain and use those skills in their daily life